• Tools

 FieldsarrayYesField list; see Section 2

-Designobject | nullNoLayout and styling; see Section 3; null = default vertical stack
+Designobject | nullNoLayout and styling; see Section 3.
+Use null when multi-column or custom styling is not needed

 Variable interpolation: In FormTitle, FormDescription, button labels, Param.Default, and other strings, you may use {{#NodeId.ParamName#}} to substitute workflow variables at runtime.